 In the evening, it is a mobile food stall to cater hungry stomachs.

 It is a street cleaner’s trash bin.

 Garage sale?
 No problem.
 It can go anywhere.

-And most of all, it is can be a fruit stand!
+And most of all, it can be a garden, too!